-The following graph shows the total cumulative return on a \$100 investment in shares made on December 31, 2017, compared to the cumulative total return of the S&P/TSX Composite Index and the S&P/TSX High Income Energy Index over the period beginning on December 31, 2017 and ending December 31, 2022, assuming reinvestment of all dividends.
+The following graph shows the total cumulative return on a \$100 investment in shares made on December 31, 2018, compared to the cumulative total return of the S&P/TSX Composite Index and the S&P/TSX High Income Energy Index over the period beginning on December 31, 2018, and ending December 31, 2023, assuming reinvestment of all dividends.

-Dec.
-31 2017 Jun.
-30 2018 Dec.
-31 2018 Jun.
-30 2019 Dec.
-31 2019 Jun.
-30 2020 Dec.
-31 2020 Jun.
-30 2021 Dec.
-31 2021 Jun.
-30 2022 Dec.
-31 2022 Gibson Energy \$100 \$103 \$114 \$147 \$171 \$142 \$142 \$169 \$165 \$175 \$179 S&P/TSX Composite \$100 \$111 \$99 \$116 \$122 \$113 \$129 \$151 \$161 \$133 \$139 S&P/TSX High Income Energy \$100 \$93 \$72 \$78 \$79 \$46 \$51 \$74 \$81 \$112 \$117

-The Board and the CGCN Committee believe that our management, including the NEOs, have created significant value for shareholders over the past five years.
-Over a period that included extremely volatility for commodity prices, our shares have meaningfully outperformed the S&P/TSX High Income Energy Index and also outperformed the S&P/TSX Composite on a total return basis over a five-year period ending December 31, 2022.
-We believe such outperformance is attributable to the successful execution of the corporate strategy centered around expanding our high quality, contracted infrastructure cash flows, including growing our tankage position at Hardisty and Edmonton, developing the DRU at Hardisty, as well as adherence to the Financial Governing Principles that ensure the Company maintains a strong balance sheet and remains in a solid financial position.
-The addition of this contracted infrastructure, such as the addition of the Biofuel Blending Project as well as completing the Fuel Switching Project at the Moose Jaw Facility, has driven an increase in the stable cash flows we receive from non-cyclical businesses.
-Throughout 2022, we continued to execute our strategy.
+The Board and the CGCN Committee believe that our management, including the NEOs, have created strong value for shareholders over the past five years.
+We believe the value creation is attributable to the successful execution of the corporate strategy centered around expanding our high quality, contracted infrastructure cash flows, including the Gateway Acquisition and growing our tankage position at Hardisty and Edmonton as well as the adherence to our financial governing principles to ensure the Company maintains a strong balance sheet and remains in a strong financial position.
+The addition of this contracted infrastructure from the Gateway Acquisition as well as signing the power purchase agreement with Capstone Infrastructure and Sawridge First Nation have driven an increase in the stable cash flows we receive from non-cyclical businesses.

+Throughout 2023, we continued to execute our strategy.
 We remain focused on liquids infrastructure and highquality cash flows.
-We also continued to exercise financial prudence, ensuring we remained fully-funded for all sanctioned capital, maintained leverage and payout ratios below the target ranges and maintained a strong balance sheet with access to ample liquidity.
+We also continued to exercise financial prudence, ensuring we remained fully funded for all sanctioned capital, maintained leverage and payout ratios below the target ranges and maintained a strong balance sheet with access to ample liquidity.
 We also received credit rating affirmations from DBRS Limited and S&P Global Ratings, which will continue to benefit our cost of capital and our access to capital.

-Given the significant growth of our cash flows, strong underlying business performance and our solid financial position, we were able to return additional capital to shareholders in 2022 through the repurchase of 6.0 million common shares, representing \$146.1 million and over 4% of outstanding shares.
-We also advanced our sustainability and ESG practice, making advancements towards our 2025 and 2030 targets.
-We maintained an "AAA" rating from MSCI ESG Ratings, being the only Company in MSCI ESG Ratings' Oil & Gas Refining, Marketing, Transportation and Storage sector in North America to receive this leadership rating second year in a row.
-We maintained our leadership position for the third year in a row with a CDP- Climate Change score of A- and received a bronze class distinction in the S&P Global Corporate Sustainability Assessment, being in the top 7% of the Oil & Gas Storage & Transportation industry group.
+Given the significant growth of our cash flows, strong underlying business performance and our strong financial position, we were able to return additional capital to shareholders in 2023 through the repurchase of 2.1 million common shares, representing \$48.4 million.
+We also advanced our leadership in safety and our sustainability and ESG practice, making advancements towards our 2025 and 2030 targets.
+We maintained an "AAA" rating from MSCI ESG Ratings, being the only Company in MSCI ESG Ratings' Oil & Gas Refining, Marketing, Transportation and Storage sector in North America to receive this leadership rating third year in a row.
+We also maintained our leadership position for the fourth year in a row with a CDP Climate Change score of A-.

-From December 31, 2017 until December 31, 2022, assuming reinvestment of all dividends, cumulative return on a \$100 investment was approximately 79% as compared to a cumulative total return of 39% on the S&P/TSX Composite Index and 17% on the S&P/TSX High Income Energy Index, over the same period.
+From December 31, 2018, until December 31, 2023, assuming reinvestment of all dividends, cumulative return on a \$100 investment was approximately 49% as compared to a cumulative total return of 71% on the S&P/TSX Composite Index and 58% on the S&P/TSX High Income Energy Index, over the same period.